dougblack/nextbus/README.md

 **Planned Changes**

-- Change static modifiers to private [Done]
+- [x] Change static modifiers to private.
-- Removed same route for "other route" popup.
-[Done]
+- [x] Removed same route for "other route" popup
-- Added support for Emory route [Done]
+- [x] Added support for Emory route
-- Fix support for stops that have different tags for different routes, but are the same.
-(Like fitten_a for blue and fitten for red) [Done]
+- [x] Fix support for stops that have different tags for different routes, but are the same.
+(Like fitten_a for blue and fitten for red)
-- Change from native JSON parser to GSON [Done]
+- [x] Change from native JSON parser to GSON
-- Fix Other Arrival Cells [Done]
+- [x] Fix Other Arrival Cells
-- Fix times for buses [Done, needs verification]
+- [?]
+Fix times for buses
-- Update the JSON data [work in progress]
+- [?]
+Update the JSON data [work in progress]
-- Implement warning for when the API is down?
+- [ ] Implement warning for when the API is down?
-- Add support for Pause/onResume
+- [ ] Add support for Pause/onResume

-***

 **My preferences for code are:**